ardevd/ha-dimo/README.md

 - **Device Tracker**: Keep tabs on your vehicles with device tracker entities.
 Perfect for ensuring your car isn't sneaking out past curfew.

 - **Secure & Trustless Connection**: Enjoy peace of mind with a blockchain-backed, trustless connection to the DIMO API.
-Your data stays yours without a need to trust a third party server.
+Your data stays yours without a need to trust a third party server as all data sharing can be validated through smart contract code and transactions all openly available on the blockchain.

 ## 🛠 Installation